olewicki/olewicki.github.io/index.md

 I'm a Ph.D.
 Candidate in Computer Engineering at Queen's University, under the supervision of Professor Bram Adams.
 I started my PhD in September 2020 and I'm expected to defend my thesis in December 2024.

-Since July 2019, I 'm collaborating with La Forge, Ubisoft Montréal on first my Master's research and thesis, and now on my Ph.D. research.
+Since July 2019, I'm collaborating with La Forge, Ubisoft Montréal on first my Master's research and thesis, and now on my Ph.D. research.

 # Research interests